 Model by CORGI 1/43

-1953 C-Type: Sold to sporting customers who lusted after wind in your face sports car motoring at over 140 MPH!
+1951-53 C-Type: For sporting customers who lusted after wind in your face sports car motoring at over 140 MPH!
+Despite being designed with competition in mind, the C-Type was a fantastic road car, a reason it is much sought after for modern day rally tours.
 This car was never raced and was used exclusively to get away from jealous husbands.

 Model by AUTOART 1/43